Countries are looking at blockchain to fix their ailing offshore banking industries.

 Smaller countries, such as Belize, Nevis, Cook Islands, Dominica and St. Lucia have not issued any rules limiting ICOs.
 In fact, a country like Dominica, which was devastated by a hurricane in October of 2017, could open up to ICO and crypto exchanges.
 A quality FinTech company could set up in one of these countries and help them craft legislation that benefits all interested parties.

 And offshore banks could use these same platforms to raise money themselves.
-For a detailed article on this topic, see: How to Raise Money for an International Bank.

 I hope you’ve found this article on why countries are looking to blockchain to fix their ailing offshore banking industries to be helpful.
 I’ve barely scratched the surface of the possible uses of blockchain and crypto to save the industry.
 There are probably hundreds of other potential uses for this solution in banking in general and offshore banking in particular.